 How to Ask for Your Job Back and Get Rehired

+You have just started a new job.
+Yet, you have a sinking feeling that perhaps you made a mistake.
 What can you do when you've quit your job, started a new position, and then discover that the new job isn't what you expected?
-What are your options when you're regretting leaving your old job, and you really wish you hadn't left?
+What are your options when you are already regretting leaving your old job, and you really wish you hadn't left?
 Is there a way you can get rehired after quitting your job?
-What's the best way to ask for your job back?
+What's the best way to ask for your old job back?

+Hopefully, you left your old employer on a positive note.
 Because you don't know what can happen when you start a new job, it makes good sense to leave a job on the best terms you can.
-Even if you diligently check out the company, your future manager, and your co-workers, as best you can, the job might not be what you thought it was and working for the company might not be what you expected.
+Even if you diligently check out the company, your future manager, and your co-workers as best you can, the job might not be what you thought it was and working for the company might not be what you expected.

-It happens, but before you ask for your old job back be sure that you want it.
-Even if you can go back, and you may not be able to, think about why you decided to leave your employer.
-If nothing has changed, other than you don't like your new job, it may be better to continue your job search for a position that's a better fit.
+It happens, but before you ask for your old job back, be sure that you want it.
+Even if you could go back, you might not be able to.
+It's also important to think about why you decided to leave your employer.
+If nothing has changed, other than you not liking your new job, it might be better to continue your job search for a position that's a better fit.

 Should You Ask for Your Job Back?